sunjay/lion/README.md

 access to everything that can be looked up (read: is defined).
 In the future they may only have access to things in their immediate closure (i.e. on their branch or on a parent branch).

+If a lookup fails, that symbol will simply be returned as is.
+This is considered reasonable means for the stoppage of evaluation.
+None of the immediate parent branches of that branch can be evaluated.

+For a tree

+    ADD
+    --> SYMBOL(23)
+    --> MULTIPLY
+        --> SYMBOL(a)
+        --> SUBTRACT
+            --> SYMBOL(9)
+            --> SYMBOL(3)

+The branch with `SYMBOL(a)` cannot be evaluated.
+Its sibling can be, so evaluation stops once that sibling has been evaluated.
+The return value is thus a tree and that tree is printed as is.

+The result of this tree is `23 + a * 6` since this is the furthest it could be reduced.

+Note that this returned tree **is not** a value type.
+If an expression being evaluated cannot be reduced to a single value, a function is returned with the arguments being any symbols in its deepest branches that could not be evaluated.
+Thus, a more accurate statement is that the return value of this tree is `(a) => 23 + a * 6`.

+This enables the expression to be futher evaluated down the line and also creates the ability to make the interpreter generate pseudo functions on the fly.
+The original function notation `(args) => expression` is simply syntatictic sugar designed to avoid any naming conflicts with the outside context.
+So even if you have `x` defined elsewhere, you can safely define a function using `(x) => ...` without worry.

+`SYMBOL`s will contain debugging information such as the line number and character number of that symbol.
+This will help make error reporting clear.